London house fire kills 2 women, 2 children; cause unclear

-LONDON (AP) — Investigators are searching for the cause of a house fire in London that killed two women and two children, the London Fire Brigade said Friday.
+LONDON (AP) — Investigators are searching for the cause of a house fire in London that killed two women and two children, believed to be an infant boy and girl, the London Fire Brigade said Friday.

 “This is a truly terrible incident which is both sad and shocking,” London Fire Commissioner Andy Roe said.
 “Our thoughts are with the family, friends and local community at this difficult time.”